Combe Martin History Timeline

 Feudal Origins & Early Mining

-After the Conquest of 1066, Norman Baron Martin de Tours established the manor; the name “Combe Martin” is synonymous with “Martin's Combe.”
+After the Conquest of 1066, Norman Baron Martin de Tours established this manor; the name “Combe Martin” is synonymous with “Martin's Combe.”

-Circa 1292 marks the first recorded silver mining activity, referenced in historic works such as Magna Britannia (1822) and Camden’s Britannia (1586).
+Circa 1292 marks the first recorded silver mining activity at Combe Martin, referenced in historic works such as Magna Britannia (1822) and Camden’s Britannia (1586).

 The 1568 Case of Mines legally confirmed the Crown’s prerogative over silver.
-A sample of local silver ore was presented to Queen Elizabeth I. Notably, all silver found in England has belonged to the Crown since this ruling.
+A sample of Combe Martin silver ore was presented to Queen Elizabeth I. Notably, all silver found in England has belonged to the Crown since this ruling.

 Industrial Diversification & the River Umber